 By heaven!
-I replied; and if we asked him what due or proper thing is given by medicine, and to whom, what answer do you think that he would make to us?
+I replied; and if we asked him what due or proper thing is given by medicine, and to whom, what answer do you He may have meant to say that justice gives to friends what is good and to enemies what is evil.

+think that he would make to us?
 He would surely reply that medicine gives drugs and meat and drink to human bodies.
 And what due or proper thing is given by cookery, and to what?
 Seasoning to food.
 And what is that which justice gives, and to whom?
 If, Socrates, we are to be guided at all by the analogy of the preceding instances, then justice is the art which gives good to friends and evil to enemies.
 That is his meaning then?
 I think so.

-And who is best able to do good to his friends and evil to his enemies in time of sickness?
+And who is best able to do good to his friends and evil to his Illustrations. enemies in time of sickness?
 The physician.
 Or when they are on a voyage, amid the perils of the sea?
 The pilot.

-And in what sort of actions or with a view to what result is the just man most able to do harm to his enemy and good to his friends?
+And in what sort of actions or with a view to what result is the just man most able to do harm to his enemy and good to his friend?
 In going to war against the one and in making alliances with the other.
 But when a man is well, my dear Polemarchus, there is no need of a physician?

-And he who is not on a voyage has no need of a pilot?

-Then in time of peace justice will be of no use?
+No. And he who is not on a voyage has no need of a pilot?
+No. Then in time of peace justice will be of no use?
 I am very far from thinking so.

-You think that justice may be of use in peace as well as in war?
+Steph.
+333 You think that justice may be of use in peace as well as in war?